Qasim-Hussain-Code/bakta_prokka_disagreement_prediction/notes/lab_notebook.md

 decided before any number was seen, and where the brief turned out to be wrong.
 Published deliberately.

-An earlier version of this line read "Not published", which was never true — the file has been tracked and pushed since the first commit, and the `.gitignore` entry that appeared to cover it was added afterwards and so had no effect on an already-tracked file.
-Both have been corrected rather than the history rewritten: force-pushing over published commits would break every clone and would not un-publish anything.

 Numbers here are provisional until the matching file lands in `results/metrics/`.
 The README quotes only values that `scripts/verify_readme_numbers.py` has checked against those files.